aqilahfarhah/CoinCountingApplication/coin-counting/E-PROJECT_CLOSING.md

 **1.0 PROJECT OBJECTIVES**

-The car plate recognition system done by QTMT Inc. was intended to develop an artificial intelligence system that are able to detect Malaysia car number plate.
-Besides, one of the aims of QTMT Inc. is to develop a system that are able to recognize the character of the car number plate.
-Not only that, we also intend to build an application programming interface (API) for the future ease if use as the integration module.
+The coin counting application done by Cloud Revel Solution was intended to develop an artificial intelligence system that are able to detect Malaysia’s coins and calculate its value.
+Not only that, we also intend to build an application that can be applied in hardware such as vending machine for ease the customers that used the vending machine.

 **2.0 SUMMARY OF PROJECT RESULTS**